 Do you love fresh pasta?
 Fresh chicken cooked with all the various herbs such as basil, rosemary, thyme just to name a few.
 It seems as if every time you need some fresh herbs you have to make a special trip out to the grocery store in order to get some or you have to change your menu up again because you don’t have the fresh herbs that you are looking for, why not eliminate that problem and grow your own indoor herbs year round?

 In these few simple steps, you can grow fresh herbs indoors all year round.

 Making sure you have adequate light –

 Most vegetative plants such as fresh herbs need at least 8 hours or more of direct light each day.
-If you do not have a special place that can get 8 hours or more each day of direct sunlight then you will need to provide artificial light in order to help the herbs grow to their full potential.
+If you do not have a special place that can get 8 hours or more each day of direct sunlight, then you will need to provide artificial light to help the herbs grow to their full potential.
 You can do this with two or three fluorescent lights above the plants will greatly increase their growth.